Find out about Surrey's focus on accessibility, from adapted programs to building access.

 Arts, Culture & History

-Surrey Civic Theatres
+Surrey Civic Theatres and the Surrey Arts Centre

 The Surrey Arts Centre received a Gold Certification from the Rick Hansen Foundation Accessibility Certification program and is proud to feature VocalEye performances, relaxed performances, wireless listening devices, and more!

-Both of Surrey's Civic Theatres have accessible seating with companion seating, ample accessible parking, washrooms, elevators and ramps.
+Surrey Civic Theatres have accessible seating with companion seating, ample accessible parking, washrooms, elevators and ramps.

 Museum of Surrey